Álvaro Flórez Estrada

 Álvaro Flórez Estrada (Pola de Somiedo, Asturias, 1765 – Noreña, Asturias, 1853), a Spanish economist, lawyer and politician.
+According to Inglis Palgrave's Dictionary of Political Economy, Estrada is "considered the most distinguished Spanish economist of the first half of [the 19th] century."

 Biography

 He studied humanities and then Law at the University of Oviedo and moved to Madrid, where he became a magistrate.

 Early career

 At thirty he was appointed treasurer-general of the Kingdom by Manuel Godoy, a position that, after some time he resigned from, considering his work incompatible with the liberal convictions he professed.
 Though he retired to Pola de Somiedo, the General Board of the Principality named him its attorney general in 1798.

-When the uprising of Asturias against Napoleon took place in 1808, he sensed that "the fight against the invader does not make sense unless it is at the same time a political revolution", drafted the Proclamation of the Junta and also the Charter of the latter asking help from the King of England.
-When the Meeting was dissolved by the Marquis of La Romana, Flórez Estrada escaped to Seville to denounce what happened at the Central Board.
-He lived in Seville and Cádiz; drafted a draft of a liberal, albeit monarchical, Constitution.
-He left for London, and there he presented his ideology in the 1810 publications on the Introduction to the History of the Revolution in Spain and on the impartial Examination of the Dissensions of America with Spain.
+When the uprising of Asturias against Napoleon took place in 1808, he sensed that "the fight against the invader does not make sense unless it is at the same time a political revolution," drafted the Proclamation of the Junta, and also the Charter of the latter, asking for help from the King of England.
+When the meeting was dissolved by the Marquis of La Romana, Flórez Estrada escaped to Seville to denounce what had happened at the Central Board.
+He lived in Seville and Cádiz, drafting a liberal, albeit monarchical, Constitution.
+He later left for London, where he presented his ideology in the 1810 publications Introduction to the History of the Revolution in Spain and Impartial Examination of the Dissensions of America with Spain.

 In 1812 he was deputy of the Cortes de Cádiz.
 In Cádiz he founded a liberal newspaper, and in 1813 he was appointed Military Intendant in Andalusia.
 Soon after, he left his post and devoted himself to the study of history, languages and economics.